 The view up there will be fantastic, and you can be sure to get perfect photos to remind you of your trip to Japan.

-It is definitely one of the top things to do while visiting Sapporo.
+It is definitely one of the top things to do and a crucial part of Sapporo sightseeing experience.

 - Price: access to the mountain itself is free, but the charges for the cable car ride are 170 yen for adults and 90 yen for children (one way).